harryjupiter148/Bento-Grid/README.md

 ### Continued development

-The `grid` property is something I would like to look into soon, as there are other properties associated with it.
+The `grid` property is something I would like to go deeper into soon, as there are other properties associated with it.
 Playing around with it was fun, especially the `grid-template-areas` property, where I had to manipulate certain selectors to placements of my choice.
 This wouldn't have been possible without the `grid-area` property I learnt along with the others.

 ## Author